Why Employers Don’t Include Salary in Job Posts (and What To Do About It)

 Avoid wage wars with competitors

 When the economy is good, the job market can be a buyer’s market.
-Especially in higher level professional circles, talented people are willing to move for higher pay.
-This is especially true in the most competitive job markets like Portland, San Francisco, and Seattle.
+Talented people are willing to move for higher pay, especially in higher-level professional circles.
+This is especially true in the most competitive job markets, such as Portland, San Francisco, and Seattle.

 They’ll get stuck at the top of the salary range